mounika23991A4220/FUTURE_DS_01/README.md

 -  PerformanceWhich regional markets (e.g., Delhi, Mumbai) drive the highest percentage of total revenue?
 -  Are high-revenue markets also driving high profit margins, or are some volume-heavy regions operating at a loss?
 -  Which specific markets show a negative profit percentage, and where should leadership cut costs?
-- Dashboard Intreaction <a href = "
+- Dashboard Intreaction <a href = "https://github.com/mounika23991A4220/FUTURE_DS_01/blob/main/bussiness%20sales%201.png ">view dashboard </a>